Energy-Efficient Building Design: Transforming Construction for a Sustainable Future

 Net-Zero Energy Buildings

-The concept of net-zero energy buildings, where the energy developed on-site equals or exceeds the energy consumed, is gaining prominence.
+The concept of net-zero energy buildings, in which on-site energy generation equals or exceeds energy consumption, is gaining prominence.
 Advances in renewable energy technologies and storage contribute to realizing net-zero energy goals.

 Integration of Biophilic Design

-Integrating biophilic design principles, emphasizing the connection between occupants and the natural environment, is becoming more prevalent.
-Incorporating natural elements, green spaces, and daylighting enhances the well-being of building occupants while encouraging energy efficiency.
+Integrating biophilic design principles that emphasize the connection between occupants and the natural environment is becoming more prevalent.
+Incorporating natural elements, green spaces, and daylighting enhances building occupants’ well-being while promoting energy efficiency.

 Conclusion